HFOSS-OVC/Open-Video-chat/doc/design.rst

 Program Flow
 ============
-The main class is OpenVideoChatActivity.
-This extends the sugar activity and acts as the main canvas for the gui.
-It loads up the gui file which builds the menus and displays.
-It also builds a network stack instance and connects the sugar's shared and join calls to the network.
+The main class, ovc, sets up the components of OpenVideoChat: the GUI, the Network Stack, and GStreamer.

+The GUI builds the menus and displays using GTK3.

-This network stack is used for the text chat as well as passing ip addresses to the ohter machine.
-It uses the tube speak class to act as its dbus protocol.
+This network stack is used for the chat service overall.

-When a user joins the activity, they announce themselves over the network connection.
-Then the other computer responds to the announce with their ip address.
-Once the joining system gets the other's ip, it sends its ip back and starts to stream its video using udp to the other machine.
+GStreamer operations are broken in to multiple bins for organization.
+Outbound video is taken, tee'd so the local user can see their own video preview, and the other end is sent over the network.
+The inbound part simply takes the video and displays it.

+When the system starts up, it starts a listener for anyone joining the shared activity (over telepathy and the accounts system).
+When the activity is marked as shared, sugar creates what is essentially a "joined listener" to start communication.

 Class Breakdown
 ===============
 ovc.py
 ------
 Main Program.
 This class connects the gui, gstreamer, and the network.

 gui.py
 ------